SModelS/smodels/docs/manual/source/RunningSModelS.rst

     *Only used if doCompress = True*
   * **maxcond** (float): maximum allowed value (in the [0,1] interval) for the violation of :ref:`upper limit conditions <ULconditions>`.
 A zero value means the conditions are strictly enforced, while 1 means the conditions are never enforced.
     *Only relevant for printing the* :ref:`output summary <fileOut>`.
   * **ncpus** (int): number of CPUs.
-When processing multiple SLHA/LHE files, SModelS can run in a parallelized fashion, splitting up the input files in equal chunks. "-1" is equal to the number of CPU cores of the machine.
+When processing multiple SLHA/LHE files, SModelS can run in a parallelized fashion, splitting up the input files in equal chunks.
+    *ncpus = -1* uses the total number of CPU cores of the machine.
 |
 * *database*: allows for selection of a subset of :ref:`experimental results <ExpResult>` from the |database|